 - A great way to save money on groceries is to use coupons that you find in the newspaper, your mail and on sites like Save.ca.
+You can also scan your receipts and get rebates after with Checkout 51.
 When possible, try to stack your coupons.
 In some cases, you can use coupons on items that are already on sale.
-Even better is if you can stack an manufacturer’s coupon with an in-store coupon.
+Even better is if you can stack an manufacturer's coupon with an in-store coupon.
 The bigger your savings, the better off you are.

 - Compare different sizes of an item, since the largest package may not always be the cheapest.
 What you really want to know is the price per unit.
 To calculate this easily, calculate it as dollars per 100 gm/ml.
 Luckily, some stores already do this for you right on the price tag.
 Then, buy the item with the lowest price per unit, even if it's smaller.

 - Buy frozen vegetables.
 They are often inexpensive, and this will save you from throwing out spoiled vegetables.
 Frozen vegetables have been found to be more nutrient-rich as they are frozen at their peak ripeness.
 Plus, you can keep them on hand to prepare quick, healthy meals in a pinch.